Chicago Board of Trade: Chicago Board of Trade Building

-Since 1930, the Chicago Board of Trade has been operating out of 141 West Jackson Boulevard, Chicago, in a building designed by architects Holabird & Root that is 605 feet (184 m) tall, the tallest in Chicago until the Richard J. Daley Center superseded it in 1965.
-This Art Deco building incorporates sculptural work by Alvin Meyer and is capped by a 31-foot (9.5 m) tall statue of the Roman goddess Ceres in reference to the exchange's heritage as a commodity market.
-Ceres is often claimed to be faceless because its sculptor, John Storrs, believed that the forty-five story building would be sufficiently taller than any other nearby structure and as a result that no one would be able to see the sculpture's face anyway.
-However, this popular rumor was disproved, with the sculptor intending to give the statue an ethereal and god-like look by being faceless.
+Since 1930, the Chicago Board of Trade has been operating out of 141 West Jackson Boulevard, Chicago.
+The building was designed by Holabird & Root and is 605 feet (184m) tall, the tallest in Chicago until the Richard J. Daley Center superseded it in 1965.
+The Art Deco building incorporates sculptural work by Alvin Meyer and is capped by a 31-foot-high (9.5 m) statue of the Roman goddess Ceres in reference to the exchange's role in trading grain.
+It has been claimed that the statue was left faceless because its sculptor, John Storrs, thought that no one would ever be able to see the face on top of a forty-five-floor skyscraper.
+However, it may be that the smooth surface of the aluminium statue is an element of the streamlined look of Art Deco.

-On May 4, 1977, the Chicago Board of Trade Building was designated a Chicago Landmark.
-The building is now a National Historic Landmark.
-Today the Board of Trade Building is closely joined by numerous skyscrapers in the heart of Chicago's busy Loop commercial neighborhood.
+In 1977, the CBOT building was designated a Chicago Landmark and a National Historic Landmark the following year.
+It is now one of many skyscrapers in the city's Loop commercial district.